alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 ###Error messages
 On the top of the page tell the user where they went wrong and how they can fix it:

-There was problem with the information you entered:
+There was a problem with the information you entered:

 - Name and address – you must enter this
 - Bank details – your sort code is incorrect